Culture

 Examples of the variety of the sector

-A russell group university in England30,000 students10,000 staff
+A Russell group university in England30,000 students10,000 staff

 • Highly devolved management